***Signing Bonus Available***

 - Understanding of Systems Engineering (SE) and Integration and Test (I&T) practices.

-- Demonstrates technical knowledge of parachute recovery systems and textile designs and product development.
+- Technical knowledge of parachute recovery systems and textile designs and product development beneficial.

 - Demonstrates proficiency with CAD tools, AutoCAD and Solid Works preferred.